prativahq/nemu-marketing-website/public/blogs/2024-07-11-family-harmony-how-to-divide-an-estate-among-siblings-and-stay-on-speaking-terms.md

 ---
 layout: blog
-title: "Family Harmony: How To Divide An Estate Among Siblings and Stay on Speaking Terms"
+title: How To Divide An Estate Among Siblings and Stay on Speaking Terms
 author: Nemu Editorial Team
 date: 2024-07-11T13:06:00.000Z
 tag: educational